A Complete Guide To Indexes In Oracle SQL

 RENAME TO idx_bitmap_dept_number ;

-• Function-based indexes allow you to index the result of a function applied to a column.
+Function-based indexes are helpful when you need to optimize queries that involve expressions or calculations.
+For example, you can create an index on the result of a function applied to a column.

 • Syntax: